Mri-monitoring/Mri-server/README.md

 | AUTH_USERNAME | Username for authentication |
 | AUTH_PASSWORD | Password for authentication |

-## Running with Mri-Client
+## Running with Mri-app or Mri-python-client
-The Mri-Client already knows how to talk to the server, and will automatically create reports and visualizations as you train networks.
-Simply modify the Mri-Client configuration file to properly interface with the server as a dispatch.
-See the Reportr project page for full API specifications.
+The Mri clients already know how to talk to the server, and will automatically create reports and visualizations as you train networks.
+Simply modify the Mri-app configuration file to properly interface with the server as a dispatch.
+See [API_REFERENCE.md](https://github.com/Mri-monitoring/Mri-server/blob/master/API_REFERENCE.md) for full API specifications.

 ## Scale it